azurecitadel/azurecitadel.github.io/containers/terraformingAKS.md

   feature:
   teaser: images/teaser/cloud-builder.png
   thumb:
 excerpt: Use Terraform's AzureRM provider to drive Infrastructure as Code.
 This was an early challenge based lab but it has now been superseded by the https://aka.ms/citadel/terraform lab.
+Use that instead.
 ---

 {% include toc.html %}